kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 `fail2ban.filter         [5291]: ERROR   No 'host' group in '^.*Username or password is incorrect\.
 Try again\.
 IP: <ADDR>\.
 Username:.*$'`
 Please Use `<HOST>` instead of `<ADDR>` in `vaultwarden.local`

-**Tip:** If you see 127.0.0.1 as the IP address of failed logins in bitwarden.log, then you're probably using a reverse proxy and fail2ban won't work correctly:
+**Tip:** If you see 127.0.0.1 as the IP address of failed logins in vaultwarden.log, then you're probably using a reverse proxy and fail2ban won't work correctly:
 ```
 [YYYY-MM-DD hh:mm:ss][vaultwarden::api::identity][ERROR] Username or password is incorrect.
 Try again.
 IP: 127.0.0.1.
 Username: email@example.com.
 ```